 How do biblical covenants bear on that extremely important question today?
 Does the New Covenant cancel the Abrahamic covenants?
 What does the remnant mean in the Bible?

 Dispensationalism is a man-made template imposed on the Bible, while covenants are thoroughly Scriptural.
-This post does not assume Reformed theology or Calvinism or dispensationalism.
-Instead, covenants are simply biblical.

 To answer the titled question, let’s leave behind dispensationalism and look at the Abrahamic covenants, particularly the first one, and then the Sinai covenant.
 (Scholars divide God’s covenant with Abraham into two parts.)
 Then we examine the very important biblical concept of the remnant.